neo38/CPK/themes/bootstrap3/js/jquery-cpk/README.md

 # jquery-cpk

 This code is replacement of previous solution based [Angular][1] library.
 It's based just on [jQuery][2] and native components of JavaScript self - above all [Worker][3], [Promise][4] etc.

 ## Structure

 There are several more or less standalone parts which all are initialized in [common.js][5].
 In this file is also defined basic structure of `CPK` module.

 ### `CPK.storage`

-The most important module which is behind several others - it offers unified and simple access to [`window.localStorage`][6] as well as [`window .sessionStorage`][7].
+The most important module which is behind several others - it offers unified and simple access to [`window.localStorage`][6] as well as [`window.sessionStorage`][7].
 If used browser doesn't support requested storage the `FakeStorage` will be returned.
 This fake storage has same API as normal storage and is used to provide (at least some) functionality for all users.

 Usage of `CPK.storage` is easy:

 1. Firstly there is one storage defined when application starts and it can be used anywhere programmer need:
    ```javascript
    CPK.localStorage.setItem( "key", "value" );
    ```